What is Chromotherapy? Using the Frequency of Color to Heal the Body

 Researchers have discovered that everything on this planet depends on life for survival.
-What’s even more interesting, is that researchers have now discovered that our every cell is capable of emitting light.
-When you consider this in line with the concept of the aura, it makes sense that some people with unique abilities might be able to sense this interesting phenomena.
+What’s even more interesting, is that researchers have now discovered that every cell is capable of emitting light.
+When you consider this in line with the concept of the aura, it makes sense that some people with unique abilities might be able to sense this interesting phenomenon.

 What is chromotherapy?
 The effect of color on the body

 Each color delivers a different healing effect when applied to the body.
 Here is an overview of the five most common colors utilized in chromotherapy healing sessions, and the issues they target:

 When applied to our skin, bright white light gives us energy and allows us to balance our rhythms.
 White allows us to produce enough serotonin, the sleep hormone, which also corrects our nervous systems.
 Haven’t you always noticed how energetic you feel after entering a clean white space?
 It’s no coincidence that healing spaces are white.
 When you think about it, minimalism, a belief system focusing on simplicity and gratitude, also utilizes a lot of white in living spaces.